Our mission is to help vulnerable populations improve the quality of their lives and become self-sufficient

 by providing them with basic household furnishings.

-Community Warehouse has a paid staff comprised of 25 people (both salaried and hourly), most of which are long-term employees.
-CW also relies on about ten in-house volunteers who support enterprise and program operations every week in staff-relieving positions.Community Warehouse Staff, February 2013 .
+Community Warehouse has a paid staff comprised of 19 people (both salaried and hourly), most of which are long-term employees.
+The Warehouse also relies on 132 regular active volunteers who support enterprise and program operations every week in staff-relieving positions.Community Warehouse Staff, February 2013

 Community Warehouse raises philanthropic funds through grant writing, direct mail appeals, an annual dinner auction, a monthly giving program and a holiday giving drive.

-Community Warehouse is highly innovative and growth-oriented, having successfully completed one capital campaign, established three solvent storefronts, a second warehouse location and a new program arm in medical equipment all within the last 5 years.
-Led by a visionary and capable Executive Director who has been involved from the beginning, Community Warehouse serves a compelling and growing need with powerful, measurable and multi-faceted results.
+Community Warehouse is highly innovative and growth-oriented, having successfully completed one capital campaign, established two solvent storefronts, a second warehouse location and a new program arm in medical equipment all within the last 5 years.
+Community Warehouse serves a compelling and growing need with powerful, measurable and multi-faceted results.
 This is an organization that is beginning to experience a significant arc of growth and influence.